One act of Kindness can

 We officially kick-off the campaign as a group on October 14 to end of World Kindness Day (November 13).
 However, you can sign up at any time throughout the year on your own or as a separate group doing it together.

 We will not share your information or email with anyone.
-You’ll receive a final email from us on November 14 – the day after the campaign ends.
 If you choose to unsubscribe, your info and email will be removed from receiving further communication.

 Why Kindness Matters